NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 You can send personalised messages by adding personalisation fields to a single template.

-Use double brackets to add personalisation to NHS App message, email and text message templates.
+Use double brackets to add personalisation to templates for NHS App messages, emails and text messages.
 Do not include spaces in your personalisation fields.
 For example:

 {% include components/inset-text.html
 text='Hello `((fullName))`, your NHS Number is `((nhsNumber))`.
 Your appointment is on `((appointmentDate))` at `((gpSurgery))`.'